NMRExchangeFormat/NEF/specification/Overview.md

     not fit, others may be added.
 The value 'measured' should typically be sufficient.

-    4. The ordinal column is a series of consecutive integers that serve to make each line unique.
+    4. The index_id column is a series of consecutive integers that serve to make each line unique.
 These values are *not* preserved when reading and re-writing data.